 Compensable delays are those where there’s going to be some compensation involved for the delay to the project.
 Non-compensable delays are caused by something beyond the control of both the client and the contractor.

 Concurrent Delays are simultaneous delays caused by the contractor and the client, that might affect the critical path of the project schedule and completion date.

 Critical interests in a project include the estimate of important time for completing it, and identification of the sequence of activities on which delay causes the delay to project completion.
 A sound estimate of project time requires valid assumptions how the project is carried out.
-CPM (Critical Path Method) is a most commonly used modeling technique to calculate a project’s critical path, activity event times, float time and hence the estimate time of the project.
+CPM (Critical Path Method) is one of the most commonly used modeling techniques to determine a project’s critical path and calculate the float time and the completion time of the project.
 In addition, it must prospectively forecast the likely effect of changed circumstances.
-CPM sees a project as a composition of activities.
-CPM programming uses the network analysis technique based on primarily two variables: activity durations and activity relationships .
+CPM technique uses the project network analysis technique depending on primarily two variables which are activity durations and relationships .
 Given the set of activities involved in a construction project with those durations and activity relationships, the CPM uniquely derives the necessary time for completing the project.
 CPM provides a formal structure systematically describe the project schedule in a way that can simulate the time impact of any change in construction project assumptions.